 • Off-peak (type 1, type 2 and type U) – These are only available in the South East, South West and London distribution areas.
 Off-peak meters offer cheaper electricity at times chunked together during the day or night.

 • Warmwise – These provide eight hours of cheaper electricity specifically for heating and hot water at various times of the day.
-This means you have to have your heating and hot water on a separate circuit to the rest of your home electricity supply.
-All other electricity use (washing machines, hairdryers etc) would be charged at a the relevant day or night rate.
+This means you have to have your heating and hot water on a separate circuit from the rest of your home electricity supply.
+All other electricity use (washing machines, hairdryers etc) would be charged at the relevant day or night rate.

 If you're still not sure what type of meter you have you can check your bill, or contact your supplier to find out more.
-Additionally, if you want to learn more about electricity and elelctric meters you can find out more with our blog on electricity meters.
+Additionally, if you want to learn more about electricity and electric meters you can find out more with our blog on electricity meters.

 Need more help with complex metering?
 Get in touch with our specialist complex metering team on 0333 009 6980